dotnet/docs/docs/standard/microservices-architecture/multi-container-microservice-net-applications/multi-container-applications-docker-compose.md

 ### Using docker-compose files to target multiple environments

 The docker-compose.yml files are definition files and can be used by multiple infrastructures that understand that format.
-The most straightforward tool is the docker-compose command, but other tools like orchestrators (for example, Docker Swarm) also understand that file.
+The most straightforward tool is the docker-compose command.

 Therefore, by using the docker-compose command you can target the following main scenarios.